Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-In short it’s an essential aspect of the process for applying for jobs which lets you address the manager hiring you and let them know that you are interested in the position.
-The resume should be customised specifically to the position and company you’re applying to as well as being concise and easy to read.
+In summary, a resume letter is an essential part of the process for applying for jobs that allows you to address the hiring manager and convey your enthusiasm for the position.
+The resume should be customised specifically to the position and organisation you’re applying to, and be concise and easy to read.

-How to Write a Successful Resume for Your First Job
+How to Write a Resume for Your First Job

 Name: John Doe

-Contact Information: Contact number or email address LinkedIn profile
+Contact Information: Telephone number Email address, phone number, LinkedIn profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.

 - Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior